zachamm/zachamm/README.md

 - 👋 Hi, I’m @zachamm
-- 👀 I’m interested in ML/AI, crypto (more specifically DeFi)
+- 👀 I’m working in crypto (more specifically DeFi), looking to learn more about ML/AI
 - 🌱 I’m currently learning SQL
-- 📫 How to reach me TG @zachamm
+- 📫 Reach me TG @zachamm or @0xzachamm on twitter